AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/import-export-storage.md

 For example,

-*   <ItemLink id="import_bus" />ses push things into network storage
+*   <ItemLink id="import_bus" />es push things into network storage
-*   <ItemLink id="export_bus" />ses pull things from network storage
+*   <ItemLink id="export_bus" />es pull things from network storage
 *   <ItemLink id="interface" />s both pull from and push to network storage
 *   [Terminals](../items-blocks-machines/terminals.md) both push to and pull from network storage when you insert or take items, or to refill the crafting slots
-*   <ItemLink id="storage_bus" />ses don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from *them*)
+*   <ItemLink id="storage_bus" />es don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from *them*)

 <GameScene zoom="4" interactive={true}>
   <ImportStructure src="../assets/assemblies/import_export_storage.snbt" />

   <BoxAnnotation color="#dddddd" min="8 1 1" max="9 1.3 2">
-        Import Busses import things from inventories they're pointing at into network storage
+        Import Buses import things from inventories they're pointing at into network storage
   </BoxAnnotation>

   <BoxAnnotation color="#dddddd" min="8 2 1" max="9 3 1.3">